-For the past week, Amy Webb has been inspiring people to calculate their own algorithm for love.
+[ted id=1833] For the past week, Amy Webb has been inspiring people to calculate their own algorithm for love.
 Her laugh-out-loud TED Talk, about reverse engineering her online dating profile and, essentially, data-ing her way into her perfect relationship has gotten a lot of attention, including on The Frisky and Pop Sugar.
-As Webb’s talk continues to […]Continue reading
+As Webb’s talk […]Continue reading

 Why you should listen

-Wonderfully nerdy online dating success stories, inspired by today’s talk about the algorithm of love
+Wonderfully nerdy online dating success stories, inspired by Amy Webb’s TED Talk on the algorithm of love

 Last night in the TED office, we held a salon all about spring cleaning — for your life.
 Themed “A Better You,” the event featured four speakers with ideas on how to make a better, happier, more productive self.
 First to speak was The Power of Habit author Charles Duhigg, a reporter for The New York Times who […]Continue reading